okta-identity

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Okta identity platform detection guidance — System Log event schema (eventType taxonomy, actor/target/outcome structure), session token mechanics, authentication flows (FastPass, FIDO2, delegated auth), admin API abuse patterns, ThreatInsight signals, Okta-to-Entra federation trust chains, and Okta-specific attack patterns (cross-tenant impersonation, HAR file session theft, MFA factor reset abuse, inbound federation hijacking).
-Use for identity-focused detections targeting Okta telemetry ingested into SIEMs.About this skill
+Use for identity-focused detections targeting Okta telemetry ingested into SIEMs.Key capabilities

 Okta Identity — detection authoring